rtgodwin/rtgodwin.github.io/_docs/session3.md

 # Quests

+Looking for money?
+Many factions in Waterdeep.

+- Emerald Enclave: an interest in protecting nature or the natural order to join the Emerald Enclave.
+Druids and rangers are especially welcome.
+- Harpers: Any smart, non-evil character can join the Harpers of Waterdeep.
+Bards and wizards are especially welcome.
+- Lord's Alliance: To become a member of the Lords’ Alliance faction in Waterdeep, a character must be a Waterdavian citizen.
+Those with criminal records can also join, provided they demonstrate their allegiance to the city.
+- Xanathar Guild: Anyone can join the Xanathar Guild, which, despite its name, doesn’t have official guild status in Waterdeep.
+Before membership is granted, however, an applicant must pass a test that always involves the perpetration of a serious crime.
+Possibilities include murdering a guild member who has failed Xanathar in some fashion, kidnapping a Waterdavian citizen, collecting a ransom, robbing a hire-coach, or looting a warehouse.
+- Zhentarim: The Black Network has an open recruitment policy.
+Anyone can join.
+Tenacity and loyalty are highly valued (but not essential) traits in new members.
+The Zhentarim is a shadow organization that trades mercenaries and goods (including weapons) for profit.

 ## Hydrathistle

 There has been a shortage and the last time Fala tried to collect they were almost killed.
 Need you to escort them.
 12 Stirges in a swamp outside town.

 ## Fence their paintings / bars

+Start asking around for a fence - Zhentarim or Xanathar guild.
+Need to be a member.

 ## Buy some poison

 Poison is expensive because it is highly illegal, although it is a relatively simple formula.
 Lesser Poison, Vial (25 GP).
 One use, DC 12 Constitution, for 1d4 damage.
 Can ask Fala how to make it for a cheaper source.

+DC15 Investigation: find it.
+Otherwise, must join Xanathar or Zhents to obtain it.

+## Quests to join Zhent

+#### Handkerchief

+> “I’d like you to steal a silk handkerchief from a Waterdavian noble and give it to a tiefling girl who lives in a crate at the corner of Net Street and Dock Street, by the wharf.”

+Finding a noble isn’t hard, but snatching one’s handkerchief without being detected requires a successful DC 12 Dexterity (Sleight of Hand) check.
+One can also convince a noble to surrender it with a successful DC 12 Charisma (Deception, Intimidation, or Persuasion) check.
+The tiefling girl in the crate thanks the characters for the hanky.

 ## Cat quest for Oleander / Mirage

+Visited by a white cat that speaks the following message in a melodious male voice:

+“Interested in joining the Emerald Enclave?
+Come meet us at Phaulkonmere in the Southern Ward.”
+The cat is an ordinary animal upon which an animal messenger spell was cast.
+It dashes away after delivering its invitation.